4hum-ai/movie-scan/docs/prd.md

 **User Stories**:

-- As a government report writer, I want to generate comprehensive certification reports with timestamps and screenshots so that I can provide official documentation
+- As a government report writer, I want to generate comprehensive content analysis reports with timestamps and screenshots so that I can provide official documentation
 - As a review officer, I want to see AI-suggested content classifications so that I can make informed approval decisions
 - As a distributor's pre-submission reviewer, I want to check content compliance before official submission so that I can avoid rejection
 - As a content classifier, I want to properly categorize content according to regulatory standards so that it meets approval requirements
 - As a content adjuster, I want to identify specific scenes that need modification so that I can ensure regulatory compliance

-### 3. Approval Workflow Management

-**Description**: Multi-level digital review and certification process

-**Key Capabilities**:

-- **Digital Submission** - Secure film upload and metadata entry
-- **Multi-level Review** - Configurable approval stages and reviewers
-- **Reviewer Assignment** - Role-based reviewer allocation
-- **Approval Tracking** - Real-time status updates and progress monitoring
-- **Final Certification** - Digital certificate generation and distribution

-**Workflow Stages**:

-1. **Submission** - Content upload and initial metadata entry
-2. **Initial Review** - AI analysis and preliminary assessment
-3. **Detailed Review** - Human reviewer analysis and tagging
-4. **Senior Review** - Final approval by senior staff
-5. **Certification** - Digital certificate generation and distribution

-### 4. Analytics & Reporting
+### 3. Analytics & Reporting

 **Description**: Comprehensive reporting and analytics for compliance tracking